rishimish/Restorante-conFusin/README.md

   4. GitHub as SCM
   5. jQuery & JS components have been implemented - Carousel, Modals

-If you find anything wrong or this projects needs to improved in some way kindly point out, we will resolve it.
+If you find anything wrong in this projects or something needs to improved in some way kindly point out, we will resolve it.
 Thanks